share/sharedb-mongo/README.md

 - `action` _(String)_
   One of:
   - `'beforeOverwrite'`: directly before the call to replace a document, can include edits as well as deletions
-  - `'beforeSnapshotLookup'`: directly before the call to issue a query for snapshots by ID
+  - `'beforeSnapshotLookup'`: directly before the call to issue a query for one or more snapshots by ID
 - `fn` _(Function(context, callback))_
   Call this function at the time specified by `action`
   - `context` will always have the following properties: